Yoast/wordpress-seo/readme.txt

 		* Makes the knowledge base search button translatable.
 		* Improves the semantics of the knowledge base results.
 	* Improves the alignment of the icons in the metabox tab sections.
-	* Don't do a strict check on blog_public
-	* Improve code to comply with WordPress standards, props [danielbachhuber](https://github.com/danielbachhuber).
+	* Improve code to be consistent with WordPress standards, props [danielbachhuber](https://github.com/danielbachhuber).

 * Bugfixes:
 	* Fixes a bug where non-ANSI characters would break the sitemap feature.
-	* Fixes a bug where MS Edge would not display the traffic light image in the help centre properly.
+	* Fixes a bug where MS Edge would not display the traffic light image in the help center properly.
 	* Fixes a bug where the style of the 'open article' button was overwritten and made unreadable.
 	* Fixes the link of the FAQ that linked to a non-existing page.
 	* Fixes a typo to make the KB search "Open" link translatable.
 	* Reintroduces the text length check for taxonomies.
 	* Fixes a bug where a 404 could be thrown when there was no locale set.
-	* Fixes a bug where a yoastmark would leave traces in the text, these are now removed.
+	* Fixes a bug where in certain cases a yoastmark would leave traces in the text, these are now removed.
-	* Shows a colored bullet for the analysis in the preview screen.
+	* Fixes a bug where the score bullet wouldn't be shown on the frontend.
 	* Fixes the generation of permalinks for new posts by ignoring the permalink sample and generating the permalink from the posttitle, props [rob006](https://github.com/rob006).
 	* Fixes getting the incorrect primary category when getting the permalink, props [pawawat](https://github.com/pawawat).